August 23, 2012...4:01 pm

 1. Develop your main print

 Hint!
-As you are designing, constantly refer back to your customer page and trend board.
+As you are designing for pattern, constantly refer back to your customer page and trend board.
 You have to be able to envision your customer in the print that you are developing.
 Ask yourself, Would your customer wear this print?
 Would they love this print?
 Do you see this print on a jacket or a skirt?
 Would your customer wear it out shopping or for drinks with friends?

-2. Develop Print Coordinates
+2. Develop Pattern Coordinates

 * Collection snippet from Sellable Sketch alumnus, Jenean Morrison